1875 (Meiji 8) year of birth

 1908 (Meiji 41) 33 yrs.

-Starting from Dawson no one had ever reached before, explored 5,000 miles (8,000 kilometers) coastline of the Arctic sea by a dog sled, which was reported on a newspaper broadly.
+Starting from Dawson no one had ever reached so far a distance before.
+He explored 5,000 miles (8,000 kilometers) coastline of the Arctic sea by a dog sled, which was broadly reported in the newspapers.

 1909 (Meiji 42) 34 yrs.

-Wada visited Chandalar where prospecting for quartz is going on.
+End of March Wada left Fairbanks, for a visit Fort Yukon and Chandalar, for a total of 700 miles which he completed in 19 days including his 4 days stay.
+At that time in Chandalar prospecting for quartz was going on.
 He has been working for Baird, and on arrival back in Fairbanks the Fairbanks Daily News-miner reports April 9th, that his mission was successful, and that he believes Chandalar will become a rich quartz camp.
 His travel to Fairbanks was reported to be in record-breaking time and through extreme heat, which burned his face and made his lips “swollen to the thickness of a beefsteak.”

 The book “Through the Yukon and Alaska” was published by Thomas Arthur Rickard from San Francisco, Mining and Scientific Press.
 The book mentions the founding of Fairbanks, Wada`s journey to Capt.
 Norwood in Dawson, which set off the Tanana Stampede, and around 2 pages describe the 32-day journey of Wada by dog sled from Nome to Herschel Island, and the legenday journey back to Nome where he ran out of food.
 Rickard praised Wada and the type of frontier man and adventurer that he represents, and he continues by declaring that millionaire-backed scientific expeditions seem shallow in comparison and that they rather employ men like Wada, and leave the likes of Peary to deliver a lecture.